 The majority of ACA plans available on the Arizona marketplace are structured as HMOs — Health Maintenance Organizations.
 HMO plans restrict your coverage to a defined network of providers within a specific geographic service area.
 If you receive non-emergency care outside that network, you're typically responsible for the full cost.
 For a person whose life stays within the Phoenix or Tucson metro, this rarely presents a problem.
 For anyone else, it's a significant limitation.

-For a college student in Colorado, a traveling contractor working a job in Texas, or a retiree spending summers in Michigan — a nationwide PPO delivers coverage that an Arizona HMO simply cannot.
+For a college student in Colorado, a traveling contractor working in Texas, or a retiree spending summers in Michigan — a nationwide PPO with genuine out-of-state access delivers coverage that an Arizona ACA HMO simply cannot match.
 That practical reality is why, for the right person in the right situation, short-term medical isn't just a cheaper alternative.
-It's genuinely a better-fitting product.
+It's a legitimately superior-fitting product.

 Unlike Arizona ACA HMO plans that restrict coverage to the state or metro area, short-term PPO plans provide in-network access to providers nationwide — critical for students, travelers, and those splitting time between states.